 Have you heard of SKOY cloths?
 They’re reusable, biodegradable cloths that are like a cross between a sponge and a paper towel.
 Like paper towels, they are very absorbent—but they can be washed and reused many, many times before they wear out.
 I have a few of these and absolutely love them for cleaning the kitchen and bathroom.
 These would be a great gift for anyone trying to get away from paper towels and other disposables.

 Anyone who wants to make pretty homemade mint chocolates, coconut berry delights, or chocolate coconut butter bites will love some of these Silikomart silicone chocolate molds.
 We used to make our chocolates and the like in glass pans, but using these chocolate molds makes the process so much easier and much less messy.

-I have the flowers, pralines, and roses, but I see that Amazon now offers a ton of different choices, from more standard options like vertigo, imperial, and hearts, to more whimsical designs like dinosaurs, shoes/purses, robots, gingerbread men/candy canes, and stars/bells/presents.
+I have the flowers, pralines, and roses, but I see that Amazon now offers a ton of different choices, from more standard options like vertigo, imperial, and hearts, to more whimsical designs like dinosaurs, robots, and stars/bells/presents.

 These glass storage containers would be a perfect gift for anyone seeking to get away from plastic food containers.
 We actually have two sets of these because we like them so much.
 While mason jars are great for certain applications, personally I find that it’s also really nice to have a variety of different shaped containers for storing leftovers—particularly if you also want to eat out of that container while away from home.

 I bought these at Costco, so I don’t know whether this price from Amazon is the best you could find.